dianping/cat/lib/cpp/docs/api.md

 * `enableMultiprocessing` is false.
 * `enableDebugLog` is false.

 You can also customize config.
-(Like to use text encoder instead of binary encoder)
+(Like to use text encoder instead of the binary encoder)

 ```cpp
 cat::Config c = cat::Config();